What is main difference between Digital and Analog LED strips?

-We start this blog with comparison below shows you the main differences between Analog and Digital LED strips.
+We start this blog with comparison below that shows main differences between Analog and Digital LED strips.

 |Colors||only one||different for each LED|